Electroblob77/Wizardry-Wiki/Configuration.md

 _Options that are specific to each player; these have no effect in the config file on a server._

 #### Spell HUD Position
-Specifies the position of the spell HUD.
+Determines the position of the spell HUD.
 Valid positions are 'Bottom left', 'Top left', 'Top right' and 'Bottom right' (without quotes).

 #### Show Summoned Creature Names